lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ### What is this?

 OLite is a custom keyboard setup for Dota 2 that makes use of two modifier keys for Windows users.
-SteamOS and other linux users already enjoy keyboard setups that utilize both their super key and alt as modifiers, whereas Windows users can only use one modifier.
-This is because Microsoft's Windows key shortcuts cannot be disabled entirely wihtout disabling the Windows key itself.
-To ensure that the user does not experience any of the shortcuts during gameplay while using the second modifier, a very short ahk key script runs in the background to block the Windows key shortcuts from the os while Dota 2 is the active window.
-The windows modifier is then bound to LAlt as many windows users choose to disable the windows key for all games.
+SteamOS and other Linux users already enjoy keyboard setups that utilize both their super key and alt as modifiers, whereas Windows users can only use one modifier.
+This is because Microsoft's Windows key shortcuts cannot be disabled entirely without disabling the Winkey itself.
+A very short ahk key script runs in the background to block the Winkey shortcuts from the os while Dota 2 is the active window.
+This is to ensure that the user does not experience any of the shortcuts "alt-tabing" them out of dota during gameplay while using the second modifier.
+The Winkey modifier is then bound to LAlt.
 The original alt modifier is then rebound in-game to the spacebar.
 This gives you two modifiers: LAlt and Space.

 I believe that no player should have an in-game advantage because of their operating system.
 OLite gives the same opportunities that SteamOS and Linux users have to Windows players by enabling a second modifier.